gilnam74/vex-sneppet/Programming-basics.md

 ## Variables
 Variable — is a container served to store data.
 Imagine a variable like a box with coins (or any other volume with any other items of the same type inside).

 The current variable can hold only one data type.
-You cant store integer and string for example in one variable.
-Each data type requires its own variable.
+For example, you can`t store integer and string in one variable.
+In other words, each data type requires its own variable.

 ## Commands
 ## functions